I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 - Combo - Aggro

-They are decks that aim at the realization of a combo in the central phases of the game in order to have such a presence on the battlefield to win in a short time.
+They are decks that aim at the realization of a combo in the central phases of the game to have such a presence on the battlefield to win in a short time.

 Unlike Aggro Combo decks, the creatures played are fewer in number and must be linked to the main theme of the deck or be synergistic with the Combo used.